Many diet plans out there frame cheat meals or cheat days as having important benefits.

 If you keep cheating, you will prevent this metabolic adaptation from ever fully completing.

-Also, when you abandon the standard western diet and start eating more real foods, it can take some time for the sense of taste to adapt.
+Also, when you abandon the standard western diet and start eating more real foods, it can take some time for your sense of taste to adapt.

 I personally believe junk foods to be downright addictive.